 Before giving your dog new foods it is always important to do your research and make sure the food is not going to be harmful to your pup.
 For example, onions, garlic, grapes, and some artificial sweeteners are actually toxic to dogs.

 Pumpkin, however, is safe for humans and dogs alike.
 Pure pumpkin that does not contain any additives is high in vitamins A and C, contains fiber and is low in calories.
+In fact, some dog foods feature pumpkin as an ingredient to support digestive health.
 Many dogs also enjoy the taste of pumpkin.

 Can Dogs Eat Raw Pumpkin?

 Raw pumpkin is very tough in texture and is much more difficult to digest than cooked pumpkin.
 However, some dogs may tolerate and enjoy eating small amounts of raw pumpkin or pumpkin rind.

 If pet parents choose to feed raw pumpkin to their dogs they should start with very small quantities and monitor their pets for any signs of gastrointestinal upset, such as vomiting, diarrhea, or loss of appetite.

 If choosing to offer pumpkin rind to a dog, the dog should be closely supervised to ensure she is only chewing on the rind and is not swallowing large chunks as this may lead to an intestinal blockage, a very serious condition.

 Make sure not to allow a dog to chew on a Halloween Jack-O-Lantern that’s been sitting out as it may have started to rot and may contain mold.